 Education, Health and Care Plans usually involve the Local Authority providing extra resources to help your child.
 These could include money, staff time, special equipment or attendance at a school with specialist resourced support.
-This additional provision is reviewed annually in school or more frequently, if required, through the Person Centre Review Process.
+This additional provision will be reviewed annually or sooner if required and would include Parent, teacher, SENCo and pupil.